After over a year of challenges, disruptions, and change, many companies are entering the second half of 2021 with optimism and hope.

 RAW INCREASE ON A 0-100 POINT SCALE

 Recognition tools like O.C.
-Tanner’s Culture Cloud provide a quick, easy, and cost-effective way to help employees feel valued, connected, and part of your organization, no matter where they are working from.
-And there is no better time than now to thank all of your people for the hard work and extra effort they’ve put in to keep your organization going through a year of disruption.
+Tanner’s Culture Cloud provide a quick, easy, and cost-effective way to help employees feel valued, connected, and part of your organisation, no matter where they are working from.
+And there is no better time than now to thank all of your people for the hard work and extra effort they’ve put in to keep your organisation going through a year of disruption.

 1. Celebrate the return to togetherness.

 What better way to welcome employees back to the office (or adjust to a new normal at work) in a positive, memorable way, than by sending a little appreciation?
 An ecard with points or welcome gift can create an uplifting employee experience, set a positive tone, and show employees you are grateful to have everyone back together.

 Companies, particularly ones who are customer facing, are giving out points in their existing recognition programs to employees who get vaccinated.
 One travel organisation is giving their employees $50 worth of points and paid time off to get vaccinated.
 While vaccination is a personal choice, recognition is a way to encourage employees to keep themselves and their colleagues safe.

 In this new workplace there is a higher awareness of health and wellbeing.
 Show employees you care and want to create a safe workplace by encouraging and recognising safe behaviors.
 Show appreciation when employees call out something unsafe in the workplace, practice proper social distancing, or innovate that make the workplace safer.
 Shift the focus from infection to inspiration.

 BASF shifted their recognition efforts during the pandemic to recognise not just metrics, but also extra effort and new behaviors that employees were exhibiting as their work environment changed.
 They began recognising employees who were resourceful and creative, collaborative, and supported team members in staying safe.
 It helped leaders and employees stay connected to one another while empowering teams to do their best work.